Divine Muses

 Josephine Beauharnais

-I found a book that describes in a couple chapters Josephine Beauharnais' very first visit with Marie Anne LeNormand: The Romance of Alexandre Dumas from the D'artagnan Edition, Little Brown and Co, 1894.
-The Les Blancs et Les Bleus (The Whites and the Blues) Volume 2, written by Alexandre Dumas in 1867-1868.
-Chapter 28, The Sibyl and Chapter 29, Fortune-Telling.
+I found a book that describes in two chapters Josephine Beauharnais' first visit with Marie Lenormand: The Romance of Alexandre Dumas from the D'artagnan Edition, Little Brown and Co., 1894.
+The Les Blancs et Les Bleus (The Whites and the Blues) Volume 2, written by Alexandre Dumas in 1867-1868; Chapter 28, The Sibyl and Chapter 29, Fortune-Telling.

-The chapters recount the social call that Josephine and her Spanish companion, Therese Cabarus (Madame Tallien, the daughter of a famous Spanish banker), make to the famous sibyl of Paris, Mademoiselle Marie-Ann Lenormand.
+The chapters recount the social call that Josephine and her Spanish companion, Therese Cabarus (Madame Tallien, the daughter of a famous Spanish banker), make to the famous sibyl of Paris, Mademoiselle Marie Anne Lenormand.

 "Which of you desires to come in first, Mesdames?"
 She asked.